 The unit can go weeks before additional water is needed and includes a UV lamp to sterilize and kill bacteria.
 The pump also has several noise levels, for those who want white noise or those who need a more silent operating machine.

 Ooler’s fabric felt soft and breathable, and unit doesn’t have to be operated with an app.
 I found the additional smart features like pre-heat and warm wake up a great addition to an already well-received product.

-For those concerned about nnEMF levels from a device like an Ooler, be sure to check out THIS video where Alex uses a EMF meter to test the output from his Ooler device.
+For those concerned about nnEMF levels from a device like an Ooler, be sure to check out THIS video where Alex uses an EMF meter to test the output from his Ooler device.

-And stay tuned for a indepth review of the new Ooler.
-You can also save 15% on the Ooler when you order it at www.chilitechnology.com/ and enter discount code FERGUS15
+And stay tuned for an in-depth review of the new Ooler.
+You can also save 25% on the Ooler when you order it at https://aferg.co/chilli and enter discount code SLEEPME25

 A veteran in the health and wellness space, Withings delivered at CES 2020 with their most advanced wrist-based wearable yet; the ScanWatch.
 The ScanWatch has all the features of a normal smartphone connected watch but integrates predictive health alerts.

 The ScanWatch nestles nicely into the existing ecosystem of devices from Withings, that include blood pressure cuffs and smart scales (to name a few).
 This new watch has a classy design that integrates an ECG into the digital crown and bezel, giving users instant readings of their heart health.

 The watch won several CES 2020 awards for its design and implementation of advanced sensors and predictive health algorithms.
 I found the watch to be stylish, something I could honestly see myself wearing for a night out on the town.

 Withings has managed to combine the hands of a traditional watch with a small digital display, creating a hybrid watch with smart features.
 Many smart watches look like digital boxes on our wrists, but the supple leather and polished steel of the ScanWatch set itself apart from the competition.